CMPS-6100/lab-09-template/README.md

 # CMPS 6100  Lab 10

-In this lab, you will learn about network exploration tools on the shell and write your first networked program.
+In this lab, you will learn about network exploration tools and write your first networked program.

 To complete this lab, follow the instructions in [lab-10.md](lab-10.md) ([PDF version](lab-10.pdf)).
 Below you'll find important and useful information about submitting your work, using git, and testing your code.